brakmic/TroAPI/README.md

 *Local Mode*

 For local testing without accessing Troisdorf's Web Pages use the HTML pahes saved in `src/views` subdirectory.
-Then change two variables in *main.ts*:
+Then change these two variables in *main.ts*:
  - the `siteRoot` variable should point to `views` directory
  - the `ids` array should contain names of documents from `views` directory